jhpyle/docassemble/_docs/template.md

 # <a name="template"></a>The `template` block

-A `template` block allows you assign text to a variable and then re-use the text by referring to a variable.
+A `template` block allows you to assign text to a variable and then re-use the text by referring to a variable.

 {% include side-by-side.html demo="template" %}